mattermost/mattermost-developer-documentation/site/content/contribute/more-info/mobile/developer-setup/_index.md

 ### Install Ruby

-A version of Ruby is automatically installed on macOS, but React Native development requires Ruby 2.7.6.
+A version of Ruby is automatically installed on macOS, but Mattermost React Native app development requires Ruby 3.0.6.
 You can check the current version of Ruby by running the following command.
 ```sh
 ruby --version
 ```